-Rocky Point Trail is a 3.8 mile lightly trafficked loop trail located near Flower Mound, TX that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible year-round.
+Rocky Point Trail is a 3.8 mile lightly trafficked loop trail located near Flower Mound, TX that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Take Cross Timbers Road from I-35 E or Lewisville.
 Turn south onto High Road (there is a light at this intersection) and continue .5 miles to a small parking area on the left (east) side of the road.
 If you make it to Sunnyview Lane you have gone to far.
 There is no signage, but the parking lot is pretty obvious.